phalcon/documentation/docs/session.md

 # Session
 - - -
 ## Overview
 Sessions are used in PHP to persist data between requests.
 This enables developers to build better applications and increase the user experience.
 A very common usage of sessions is to keep whether a user is logged in or not.
-[Phalcon\Session\Manager][session-manager] is an object-oriented approach to handle sessions using Phalcon.
+[Phalcon\Session\Manager][session-manager] is an object oriented approach to handle sessions using Phalcon.
 There are several reasons to use this component instead of raw sessions or accessing the `$_SESSION` superglobal:

 - You can easily isolate session data across applications on the same domain
 - Intercept where session data is set/get in your application